5 Supplements That Stack Well With Protein

 Beta-Alanine:

 Beta-Alanine is a hydrogen ion buffer that increases training capacity giving you the ability to go harder and longer.
 High-intensity weight training and athletic activities can lead to muscle acidity.
 This causes muscle pH to drop due to the large amount of hydrogen ions produced.
 As muscle pH drops, your muscle's ability to perform at peak levels decreases.
 Beta-alanine works by increasing muscle carnosine levels, which in turn, works as a muscle buffer by combatting hydrogen ion buildup.
 In scientific studies, beta-alanine has been shown to increase strength, power output, endurance, exercise capacity, muscle mass, and delay the onset of neuromuscular fatigue.
 A recent meta-analysis confirmed the ergogenic effect of beta-alanine, showing a 2.85% increase in exercise performance compared to placebo when dosed at ~2/grams daily.
-Best time to take: 30 minutes before exercise
+Best time to take: 30 minutes before exercise.

 Fish Oil: